 You will find below the details of our recruitment process for the jury.

-Anyone with learning disabilities (or learning disabilities and autism) can take part as long as they:
+Anyone with learning disabilities (or learning disabilities and autism) could take part as long as they were:

-- Are available to attend one meeting a month from June - November and can go to 4 full days of jury sessions in November 2019
+- Available to attend one meeting a month from June - November and can go to 4 full days of jury sessions in November 2019

 - Would like to work in a group

-There are a limited number of spots on the Jury and we would like the group to be as representative as possible.
-For this reason, we hope to involve people of different age ranges and have a mix of men and women on the jury.
+There was a limited number of spots on the Jury and wanted the group to be as representative as possible.
+For this reason, we hoped to involve people of different age ranges and have a mix of men and women on the jury.

 Information from the 2011 Census told us that many people with learning disabilities have other health conditions such as: